Dp3k/Dp3k/README.md

 - 👋 Hi, I’m @Dp3k
-Just an Engineering Student in Berlin, trying new ways to cope with ADHD
+Just an Engineering Student in Berlin, trying new ways to cope with myself

 <!---
 Dp3k/Dp3k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.